Hansen0314/aurora_test/README.md

 cp: cannot stat '/home/debian/seeed-linux-dtoverlays/modules/e-ink/*.ko': No such file or directory
 make: *** [Makefile:161: install_bb] Error 1
 ```

+> note: this error as above is ignoreable for us when we make and install DTBO.

 ### Update STM8 firmware